 - Two contrasting monologues, memorized and not longer than 4 minutes total.
 One should be from a contemporary play, and one should be from a verse piece from a Shakespearean play.
 In addition to the two monologues, you will be required to sing a song no longer than 30 seconds or 16 bars.
 Make sure to bring your music and cued to the proper place.
 We are interested in how you handle a lyric and melody, even if you do not consider yourself a singer.

 - There will be a 40-minute group warm-up session.
-Please wear clothes appropriate to warm-up.
+Please wear clothes appropriate for warm-up.
 You will have time after the warm-up to change into your audition clothes.

 - Please bring a headshot and résumé with you.
 Include your telephone number and address on the résumé.
 (If you don’t have an 8×10 headshot, a recent photo is acceptable).